rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-java.md

 The extra `DefaultConsumer` is a class implementing the `Consumer` interface we'll use to buffer the messages pushed to us by the server.

-Setting up is the same as the sender; we open a connection and a channel, and declare the queue from which we're going to consume.
+Setting up is the same as the publisher; we open a connection and a channel, and declare the queue from which we're going to consume.
 Note this matches up with the queue that `send` publishes to.